Stormy9/Stormy9.github.io/CS460/references/git/index.md

 <a href="https://www.atlassian.com/git/tutorials/what-is-version-control" target="_blank">The Atlassian Git Tutorial</a> (affiliated w/BitBucket -- they have one section specifically about BitBucket as opposed to GitHub)

+<a href="https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html" target="_blank">Atlassian also has a handy cheat-sheet</a>

 <a href="https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners" target="_blank">And this one at HubSpot</a>
 *(for a **very** quick run-through of getting set up and stuff -- GitHub-based)*

 The <a href="http://gitimmersion.com/index.html" target="_blank">Git Immersion page</a> is pretty good, too... easy-to-get and follow, straight-forward & concies -- even though it does Ruby stuff   [=
 *(which you have to install an interpeter for, kinda like Python or Haskell)*

+And I found this nifty online book:  <a href="https://anotheruiguy.gitbooks.io/gitforeveryone/index.html" target="_blank">Git For Everyone</a>

 <br>